 - Student Support Team: staff members who are there to help you with general student support enquiries, including routine advice and guidance on the School’s policies and procedures which govern your progression through your degree programme.
 You can find out how to contact the Student Support Team on the ETO Hub.

 - Academic staff: academic staff, tutors and demonstrators who provide regular feedback throughout your degree programme.
-Support is provided in class, for example through your hybrid seminars, and through your course surgery hours.
-You can find out more about what to expect in the Teaching and Assessment section of this page.
+Support is provided in class and through your course surgery hours.
 Contact details for each of your courses can be found on the course’s Learn page.

-- Surgery hours: provide an opportunity to ask any questions you may have about the course - including course content, assessment, or how to take your learning to the next level.
-They are a chance to meet with the Course Organiser, and attendance is entirely optional.
-Surgery hours are also an opportunity to ask the Course Organiser questions in a more private environment than, for example, in a seminar.
-You will be able to find the times of your course surgery hours in your personalised timetable.
+- Office hours: provide an opportunity to ask any questions you may have about your course - including course content, assessment, or how to take your learning to the next level.
+They are a chance to meet with teaching staff for each course, and attendance is entirely optional.
+Office hours are also an opportunity to ask teaching staff questions in a more private environment than, for example, in a class.
+You will be able to find the times of your course office hour on the course's Learn page.
+If you are unable to make an office hour, for example, because it clashes with a timetabled class, you can arrange an alternative time to speak with teaching staff by email.
+Please remember, office hours should not be used as a substitute for regular class attendance.

 - Teaching Support Staff: staff members who are there to help you with general teaching enquiries, including routine advice and guidance on your timetable, course support materials, tutorial and lab group allocations, coursework and examinations.
 You can find out how to contact the Teaching Support Team on the ETO Hub.